 Specifics regarding registration deadlines are announced by the Education Department each semester.
 No petitions will be allowed for late registration after the first week of the semester.

-New students in all programs are automatically registered for their first term classes by the Education Department.
-Students are expected to review their registered credit load or clock hours for the term to ensure they have full-time enrollment status.
-Students who are AOS or Conservatory alumni and have been accepted to enroll for the BFA program will automatically be registered for their fifth semester classes.
+New students in all programs are automatically registered for their first semester courses by the Education Department.
+Students are expected to review their registered course schedule for the semester to ensure full-time enrollment status.

 Continuing Student Registration

-AMDA assumes a currently enrolled (active status) student will automatically continue into the consecutive term and follow the registration process guidelines and timelines.
-If there is a change in a student’s intent, the Education Department must be notified by the 10th week of the current term if a student will not be able to enroll for the upcoming term.
+AMDA assumes a currently enrolled (active status) student will continue into the consecutive semester and follow the registration process guidelines.
+If there is a change in a student’s intent to continue enrollment for the upcoming semester, the Education Department must be notified by the 10th week of the current semester.

 Full-Time Enrollment (FTE) +−

-For the Bachelor of Fine Arts and Associate of Occupational Studies Programs, enrollment status at full-time is considered a credit load of 12–15 (or as prescribed) credits per term, 9–11 credits are considered at three-quarter time, 6–8 credits are considered half-time and 6 credits or fewer is considered less than half-time (part-time)
+For graduate Degree Programs, full-time enrollment status is considered a credit load of 6 to 12 (or as prescribed) credits per semester.
+A credit load of three credits is considered half-time and three credits or fewer is considered less than half-time (part-time).

-Bachelor of Fine Arts and Associate of Occupational Studies students approved to enroll for less than a fulltime course load in any term during their course of study at AMDA must be aware they may not be making normal academic progress and must accept the consequences of a possible delayed graduation date.
-Students may petition to be part-time through the last day to drop classes (Week 1).
-After Friday of the first week of the semester, students may only withdraw from a class, thereby maintaining the same enrollment status.
+Undergraduate Degree program students enrolled less than full time during their course of study may not be making normal academic progress, leading to a possible delay in graduation.
+Undergraduate students may petition to be part-time during the Add/Drop period in Week 1.
+After Friday of the first week of the semester, students may only withdraw from a course, thereby maintaining the same enrollment status.